 About this Indicator

-This indicator measures the percentage of family income needed to pay the net price of full-time enrollment for families with median and low incomes.
+This indicator measures the percentage of family income needed to pay the net price of full-time enrollment for families with median income and low income.
 The average net price is calculated as the total cost of attendance (tuition and fees, books, supplies, and room and board) minus the average institutional, local, state, and federal grant aid.
-Whereas median income is defined by each state’s income distribution, low income is defined as an income equal to the federal poverty level for a family of four ($24,600 in 2017).
+Median income is defined as the median income for families with own children under 18 years old.
+Low income is defined as an income equal to the federal poverty level for a family of four ($24,600 in 2017).

 Data Source

 Net price: National Center for Education Statistics.
-IPEDS: Net price.
+IPEDS: Student financial aid and net price.